ST10399080/C.O.B.I/README.md

 Cybersecurity threats continue to rise every year, placing individuals, businesses, and government institutions at risk of cybercrime.

-The **Cybersecurity Awareness Chatbot** is an interactive desktop application developed in **C#** to educate users about online safety through engaging conversations, practical cybersecurity tips, quizzes, reminders, and task management.
+C.O.B.I (Cybersecurity-Oriented Buddy Intelligence) is an interactive desktop application developed in **C#** to educate users about online safety through engaging conversations, practical cybersecurity tips, quizzes, reminders, and task management.

 This project begins as a **Console Application** before evolving into a fully featured **Windows Desktop Application (WPF)**, following real-world software development practices where applications grow over time instead of being rebuilt from scratch.